How to do a Simple Mid-year Homeschool Assessment 📚

 The things that are getting in the way

-Now examine your list of things that have kept you from getting more done this last semester in your homeschool.
+Now take a look at your list of things that have kept you from getting more done this last semester in your homeschool.

 It would still help to do this assessment, just to see exactly how much school you have done/have left to do.
 And knowing that may help you decide to change your overall plan for the year.
-(For example – lower your expectations…work into the summer…. double up on some lessons…
+(For example – lower your expectations considering the season you’re in…work into the summer…. double up on some lessons…)

-Again, just don’t beat yourself up about it!
+Again, don’t beat yourself up about it.
+That doesn’t make it any easier.

 Do you work at home (or outside the home)?
 It’s a juggle, isn’t it?
 Can you manage your time so that you can get both homeschooling and work done?